lrm25/easton-scraper-py/README.md

 A portfolio project which consolidates data from the Easton gyms in the Denver area, and allows a user to search classes at all gyms at once.

 ## Operation
-The user can retrieve data from all but one Easton gyms (Longmont needs to be added), have it stored locally, and search class names and instructors.
+The user can retrieve data from all Easton gyms, have it stored locally, and search class names and instructors.
 Enter the **easton_scraper_py** folder, then the commands below can be entered.

 **Example commands:**
 * To retrieve data from all gyms for today, just run the program without parameters: